 KOK coordinates the endeavours and efforts of its member organisations and other stakeholders involved in the issue of human trafficking.
 It transforms the experiences gained in grassroot counselling centres into political strategies.
 KOK informs policy makers, scientists, civil society and governmental and intergovernmental stakeholders on the complexity of anti-trafficking policies, and guarantees knowledge sharing across different levels.
 Some of the KOK’s core activities are political lobbying, as well as work in relevant committees and public relations.

-The work carried out by KOK is supported by the German Ministry for Family, Senior Citizens, Women and Youth (BMFSFJ).
+The work carried out by KOK is supported by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).

 Strengthening human rights and combatting trafficking in women are causes that need support!
 You can find out about supporting the KOK’s efforts and helping to improve the situation of the women concerned by clicking on the following link: support us.

 The new online shop is now available.
 Here you can purchase and download KOK-owned publications: Online Shop